5 Mistakes Physicians Make When Closing Their Practice

 Now that we briefly skimmed through some consequences of mismanaged medical records let us look at each mistake and understand why they are so common.

-1. Choosing to manage your patient records for your closed practice.
+1. Choosing to manage your patient charts for your closed practice.

 More importantly, do you see yourself doing this 20-30 times a week?
 I’m sure you don’t, but these are all questions that need to be understood and answered before deciding to do the work yourself.
 Mishandling records could expose Protected Health Information (PHI) that could result in fines or lawsuits.
 Choosing to do the work yourself is certainly a daunting task, and it is because of this that physicians will often contract with a records management custodian.

-2. Choosing a records storage vendor that does not have custodian experience or resources.
+2. Choosing a medical records storage vendor that does not have custodian experience or resources.

-Choosing to store your records with a vendor that only offers storage services may seem like a good idea on the surface; however, it can get you in much trouble.
-When choosing a PCCS partner, it is essential to be sure that they have experience and the resources to do the job correctly.
+Choosing to store medical records with a vendor that only offers storage services may seem like a good idea on the surface; however, it can get you in much trouble.
+When choosing a partner, it is essential to be sure that they have experience and the resources to do the job correctly.
 A poor records custodian may mishandle the information leading to PHI breaches, which extends to the doctor because it is ultimately their responsibility.
 Also, a regular records storage company may not be aware of HIPAA laws and retention laws, leading to prematurely destroyed documents.
-It’s important to keep in mind that any mistake extends back to the doctor, which is why it is so essential to understand the difference between a records storage vendor and a PCCS partner.
+It’s important to keep in mind that any mistake extends back to the doctor, which is why it is so essential to understand the difference between a records storage vendor and a Medical Records Custodian Service.

 3. Assuming there will not be a large number of requests.